NoClue: Guinness World Record

 As a 20-year-old, Brown broke the Guinness World Record in 2005 to become the fastest rapper in the world.
 The attempt was recorded at Seattle's B&G Studios on January 15, 2005, in front of a licensed speech therapist.
-Brown rapped at a clip of 14.1 syllables per second, beating the previous 12.5 syllable-a-second record set in 1998 by British rapper Rebel XD.
+Brown rapped at a clip of 14.1 syllables per second, beating the previous 12.5 syllable-a-second record set in 1998 by Chicago rapper Rebel XD.
 NoClue's since beaten record is recorded in Guinness World Records 2006, released in August 2005.